 Know that you are not alone in these types of concerns.
 For example, many parents worry about whether their teenager will:

-- Resist using or abusing alcohol and drugs (including prescription drugs and supplements such as anabolic steroids ).
+- Resist using or misusing alcohol, tobacco, and drugs (including prescription drugs and supplements such as anabolic steroids ).
 Many teens are exposed to these and other substances throughout their teen years.
 Offer strategies to avoid tobacco, drugs, and alcohol .
 Set firm, fair, and consistent limits for your teen.
 Talk about the immediate and long-lasting results of substance use, such as falling grades and poor health during adulthood.
 Help your teen practice how to respond when a harmful substance is offered, such as stating "No, thanks" and moving on to another subject.
 Look for community programs led by teens (peer education).
 And talk to your teen right away if you see signs of substance use .